 Delivering the Global Reset

-In ODI's 60th anniversary year we set out to challenge decision-makers and thought leaders to think differently about global challenges.
+ODI's latest evidence and ideas to help decision-makers and thought leaders think differently about global challenges.

-ODI argued at the outset of the pandemic that we cannot go back to normal, because normal was the problem.
+Last year we said we couldn’t go back to normal, because normal was problem.

 Address the climate emergency

 How do we deliver a rapid green recovery that sets the world on track to halve emissions by 2030 (compared to 2010 levels)?

 Weather events are becoming more extreme and more frequent.
 Despite the resilience and adaptability of communities living with climate emergencies and related insecurities, they are being hit hard.

 Join Mark Lowcock and Fonteh Akum joined us for a discussion hosted by Sorcha O'Callaghan about the impact of climate change in the world’s most vulnerable places, and what needs to be done about it.